florianmaxim/interview/README.md

 # All The Questions I've Ever Asked Myself (About JavaScript)

-Documentation of my Learning in a very simple format.
+Proof and Documentation of my Learning in a simple Format.

 <p align="right"><i>"If you can't explain it simply, you don't understand it well enough".</i></p>
 <p align="right"><i>-Albert Einstein</i></p>